pluralsight/guides/moving-a-cloud-app-to-a-different-azure-resource-group/article.md

 https://azure.microsoft.com/en-us/blog/azps-1-0/

 https://channel9.msdn.com/Series/Windows-Azure-Virtual-Machines-and-Networking-Tutorials/Introduction-to-Windows-Azure-PowerShell – good 9 minute introduction video.

 Hint: Run $PSVersionTable.PSVersion in PowerShell to get the version of PS you have.

+See [my blog](http://geekswithblogs.net/Aligned/) for more of my articles.